This is the multi-page printable view of this section. Click here to print.

 }

-4 - Packages
+4 - Annotations

-Using and creating packages
+Create and Use packages

 In OpenWhisk and OpenServerless, you can use packages to bundle together a set of related actions, and share them with others.